HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

-As mentioned above, image-based transcriptomics output data include a gene expression matrix and related metadata that are compatible with matrix service requirements and should be no more difficult to convert than the output of a sequencing assay
+As mentioned above, image-based transcriptomics output data include a gene expression matrix and related metadata that are compatible with matrix service requirements and should be no more difficult to convert than the output of a sequencing assay.

 However, other imaging experiments will likely require extending how features (genes) are named to support a broader set of features